uschpc/webportal-netlify-gatsby/src/user-support/ticket-submission.md

  - Slurm output or error files
  - Scripts or relevant portions of your code
  - Screenshots
+ - Expected vs. actual behavior
  - Did some jobs run on some nodes but not on others?
  - Is the behavior reproducible or erratic?
  - Has the behavior you are experiencing changed recently?
 When?
+ - Steps to reproduce

 If you're trying to use or install **software**, please include:

  - Name and version of the software
  - Error messages
  - Commands that give you an error
- - A link to the website or GitHub repository for the software
+ - A link to the website or source code repository for the software
  - A link to the installation directions

 If you're requesting a **consultation**, please include: